JasonZhu314/Renju/README.md

 # Renju

 This project is the assignment for the course "Introduction to Computing (A)" at Peking University.
-For detailed information, please refer to the PPT.
+For detailed information, please refer to the PDF file.

 ## Notes